syhmiii/Assignment1/README.md

     * Try to play around with the buttons to see whether animations are reloaded after clicked

 ### Bugs & problems
-* After buttons are clicked, sometimes it goes to the desired section but some elements may be cut off
+* After button for WORK EXPERIENCE SECTION are clicked, sometimes it goes to the desired section but some elements may be cut off (Need to keep clicking until it works)
 * When iamges are clicked, it is hard to fit the images & texts in the same screen size

 ### DIfferent browsers & screen sizes
+* Only for small screen sizes, all browsers allowed
 ## Credits
 ### Content
-*
+* The text on Facebook Project section is taken from [Wikipedia Facebook](https://en.wikipedia.org/wiki/History_of_Facebook)

 ### Media
 * The photos used in this site were obtained from